Moataz-Ab/AB-Testing-Analysis-Ecommerce-Website/README.md

 # Methodology:
   The analysis is devided into 3 sections:
-  - Exploraty Data Analysis (EDA)
+  - Exploraty Data Analysis (EDA) and Data cleaning
-  - Data cleaning
   - Probability Analysis
   - A/B Hypothesis Testing (via Bootstrapping)